sigerma88/Purposeful/README.md

 Thibaut Baguette

 ## Technologies
-React.js for the front-end
+React.js and Next.js with JavaScript for the front-end
-Spring-boot framework for the back-end
+Spring-boot framework with Java for the back-end
+Acceptance tests done with Cucumber Gherkin and automated with GitHub Actions

 ## Wiki
 For more information on this project, please consult our [wiki](https://github.com/WassimJabz/Purposeful/wiki).